 Will it hurt to have the Implanon removed?

-You will need to have a local anaesthetic injection into the skin above the Implanon so that the area surrounding it is numb.
-Local anaesthetic injections can certainly sting and it takes a few minutes for them to be effective.
-You may want to ask your GP if you can have some local anaesthetic patches to apply before the injections are done.
+You will need to have a local anaesthetic injection into the skin around the Implanon to numb the area.
+Local anaesthetic injections can sting and take a few minutes to be effective.
+You may want to speak with your pharmacist or GP about using local anaesthetic skin patches before the injections.

-A small cut (incision) of around 2-3 mm is made and the Implanon is removed with a pair of surgical tweezers known a forceps.
-If the area has been properly anesthetised you will not feel anything other than a little pulling and tension.
+A small cut (incision) of around 2-3 mm is made and the Implanon is removed with a pair of surgical tweezers.
+If the area has been properly anesthetised you should not feel anything other than a little pulling and tension.
 You may need to have a stitch (suture) inserted if the cut was big enough but generally this is not necessary.
-In most women the skin edges sit closely together and they heal very neatly.
-Occasionally, a minute scar is visible but with time this will fade to white and barely be noticeable.
+In most women, the skin edges sit closely together and heal neatly.
+Occasionally, a minute scar is left but with time this will fade to white and become barely noticeable.

-Occasionally, the Implanon has been inserted too deeply when it was first put in.
-This means that when it comes to removing it, the procedure is not as straightforward as it should be.
-If the Implanon cannot be felt then it is sometimes necessary to have an ultrasound or occasionally, an x-ray to locate exactly where it is under the skin.
+Occasionally, Implanon is inserted too deeply which results in a more difficult removal.
+If the Implanon can t be felt then it is sometimes necessary to have an ultrasound or an x-ray to locate exactly where it is under the skin.
 Once this is clear, then it is easier to target its exact location and then remove it.

 How long will it take for me to be fertile again?

 Most women start to ovulate again within a few weeks of having their Implanon device removed.
-The time frame for conceiving after using Implanon is generally thought to be the same as for ceasing other forms of hormonal contraception.
+The time frame for conceiving after using Implanon is generally thought to be the same as when stopping other forms of hormonal contraception.
 In terms of long term infertility risk, Implanon does not seem to be a problem.

 Some women become fertile again immediately once the Implanon is removed.
-This is why alternative forms of contraception are often recommended to women before they make the appointment to have the Implanon removed.
-Unless of course, they are keen to fall pregnant.
+Alternative forms of contraception are often recommended to women before they make an appointment to have the Implanon removed, unless they are keen to conceive.

-Although the Implanon device is still effective for three years, as this “use by date” gets closer the amount of hormone it releases is not as high as when first inserted.
+Although the Implanon device is still intended to be effective for three years, as this use by date gets closer the amount of hormone it releases is not as consistently high as when first inserted.
 If it is left in for longer than three years, then there is an increased risk of pregnancy and ectopic (tubal) pregnancy.